tomwillfixit/blog/_posts/2016-12-21-build-infra.md

 A "service" or "application" can be built and deployed using the core components listed above.
 The CI server has intentionally been ommited.
 While the CI server is the preferred path for builds to take, we should still be able to build and deploy a service without the CI server in the case of an outage.

 These components satisfy the what, how and where of the build process.
 BI can be thought of as a factory.
 The raw material is code.
 The machinery is the build process and the created artifact is the product.
 What about Quality Control?
 BI is not responsible for the quality of the artifacts being built.
 Garbage in, garbage out.
 The raw material should be checked before reaching the factory and all products should be tested before reaching the customer.

-## Timeout - Why are you blogging about this?

-I've spent the past 4 years confusing BI with Test Infrastructure(TI) and this is an attempt to clarify the characteristics and differences between BI and TI.
-We spent alot of time building general purpose environments to satisfy both the build and test functions.
-This has served us well in the past but will hinder our ability to scale in the coming years.

-tl;dr BI and TI share characteristics but the investment, ownership, risk, lifecycle, elasticity and complexity differ greatly.

 ## Build Infrastructure characteristics